slevithan/regex/README.md

 regex('gi')`…` // With flags
 ```

 However, several options are available that can be provided via an options object in place of the flags argument.
-These options aren't usually needed, and are primarily intended for tools that use `regex` internally.
+These options aren't usually needed, and are primarily intended for use within other tools.

 Following are the available options and their default values: